-Opinion | The GOP war on voting takes an ugly new turn
+Opinion | The GOP attack on Delta reveals an ugly side to the culture war

 It is easy to discern cynical motives when corporations offer public displays of “wokeness.”
 They can seem designed to distract progressive forces from pursuing measures that would have meaningful distributive or regulatory consequences for them.

 But on race, corporate expressions of social liberalism have played an important historic role.
 As Samuel Hammond details, there is a long history of corporations recognizing profit potential in public displays of solidarity with marginalized groups — they bring in new customers.
-But crucially, such moves actually do help move the culture in a salutary direction, because the “mainstreaming power of commercialization” helps extend “social recognition” to those groups.
+But, crucially, such moves actually do help move the culture in a salutary direction, because the “mainstreaming power of commercialization” helps extend “social recognition” to those groups.

-Importantly, in some these cases, they have also sparked a backlash, often from white America.
-Something like this dynamic may be unfolding in Georgia, as Republicans seek to punish Delta and Coca Cola for condemning their efforts to suppress African American political participation.
+Importantly, in some these cases, they have also sparked a backlash, often from White America.
+Something like this dynamic may be unfolding in Georgia, as Republicans seek to punish Delta and Coca Cola for condemning GOP efforts to suppress African American political participation.

 Beyond all that, this episode neatly exposes how effortlessly conservative objections to “woke” corporations can slide into purely instrumental GOP power plays.

 It’s sometimes said conservatives are understandably rebelling against liberal cultural power imposed via corporate “wokeness.”
-But when Sen. Marco Rubio (R-Fla.) sided with the unionization of workers at Amazon, he revealed this was only intended as punishment against Amazon for its supposed social liberalism, which he slammed as an affront to “working class values,” declaring himself spokesman for a mythical working class that’s monolithically conservative.
+But when Sen. Marco Rubio (R-Fla.) sided with the unionization of workers at Amazon, he revealed this was only intended as punishment against Amazon for its supposed social liberalism, which he slammed as an affront to “working-class values,” declaring himself spokesman for a mythical working class that’s monolithically conservative.

 And in this Georgia example, the retaliation against corporate social liberalism is actually designed to facilitate the active disempowerment of large numbers of people, to rig electoral outcomes in the GOP’s favor.